with-code-example/golang-with-code-example/content/english/about/_index.md

 draft: false
 ---

-**Welcome to "Golang with Code Samples"**
+**Welcome to "Golang with Code Example"**

 Whether you're a seasoned developer or just stepping into the world of programming, Golang (Go) is a language worth mastering.
-Welcome to "Golang with Code Samples," your go-to destination for insightful articles and tutorials on everything Golang.
+Welcome to "Golang with Code Example," your go-to destination for insightful articles and tutorials on everything Golang.

 **Why Golang?**